-13 Best Practice Tips to Create & Optimize XML Sitemaps
+How to Optimize XML Sitemaps: 13 SEO Best Practices

 Whether this feature actually works, however, has long been debated.

-Early last year, Google’s Gary Illyes tweeted that Googlebot ignores priority settings while crawling.
+Back in 2017, Google’s Gary Illyes tweeted that Googlebot ignores priority settings while crawling.

 The smaller your sitemap, the less strain you’re putting on your server.

-Google and Bing both increased the size of accepted sitemap files from 10 MB to 50 MB in 2016, but it’s still good practice to keep your sitemap as lean as possible and prioritize your key landing pages.
+Google and Bing both increased the size of accepted sitemap files from 10 MB to 50 MB and 50,000 URLs per sitemap.

-While this is more than enough for most sites, some sites will need to create more than one sitemap.
+While this is more than enough for most sites, some webmasters will need to split their pages into two or more sitemaps.

-Large e-commerce sites, for example, might need to create additional sitemaps to handle extra product pages.
+For example, if you’re running an online shop with 200,000 pages – you’ll need to create five separate sitemaps to handle all that.

+Here’s advice from Google’s John Mueller on how to add sitemaps for more than 50,000 URLs.
+TLDR: Create a sitemap file for sitemaps.

 Image Credits